AzHarcos/CommunityPlatformer/README.md

-# CommunityPlatformer
+# Lupus Community Platformer
 Lupus' community-driven platformer.
-A work-in-progress, currently unfinished.
+This is a work-in-progress and currently unfinished.